 As a parent of two HPA upper school students, Jackie speaks from her own experience with all three divisions of the school, including the many wonderful opportunities available through the academic program, arts, athletics, service learning, Hawaiian Studies, marine science, and more.
 Jackie lives in Waimea with her husband Steve, and their children Jack ’21 and Bayla ’23.

-Territory: State of Hawai‘i (day and boarding students)
+Region: State of Hawai‘i (day and boarding students)

 Janet Melton, associate director of admission

 Janet Melton joined HPA’s admissions team in August of 2019 as an associate director of admissions.
 Previously, Janet was a member of the advancement team, supporting a wide range of parent programming initiatives such as Opening Days, Parents Weekend, Alu Mai, and the HPA Fund.
 She holds a bachelor’s degree in biology from Virginia Polytechnic Institute and State University.
 Post degree, she spent several years working in the healthcare industry on the mainland.

 As a proud parent of Brandon ’17, Keilani ’20, and Nicole ’24, Janet is excited to share her parent perspective, passion and love of HPA with other families and students from around the world.
 Janet resides in Waimea with her partner TJ Kalaniopio ’94 and their blended ‘ohana.